 Hoppies are one of the cutest Uluru animals and they can be approached quite closely.
 To find them, all you have to do is wait for most visitors to leave the car park, turn on your torch and walk along the hedge line separating the pavement from the bush.

 The Uluru camping grounds is also a good place to see all three rodent species.
 A corrugated iron shack not far from the camp is home to a few Broad-nosed bats.
+As with most Australian landscapes, night time is the best time to spot the Ayers Rock animals.

 About 30 kilometres from Uluru, Kata Tjuta is a group of large ancient rock formations.
 There are 36 domes spread over an area of about 20 kilometres.